Book a Damp Survey Now

 With your local team > Read more

 Condensation occurs when high levels of humid air are trapped within a building, where poor ventilation does not allow it to escape.
-This moisture then condenses when it touches cold surfaces such as windows, walls or ceilings; eventually leading to mould growth.
+This moisture then condenses when it touches cold surfaces such as windows or walls; eventually leading to mould growth.

 Improving insulation, double glazing and draught proofing can reduce the natural ventilation in properties and therefore lead to the build up of water vapour.

-Download a guide to the causes of condensation in your property and how to help remedy them.
+Download our guide to the causes of condensation in your property and how to help remedy them.

-Condensation is usually a seasonal problem, most noticeable during the colder winter months of October to April, when windows are generally kept closed to keep the warmth in.
+Condensation is most noticeable during the colder winter months of October to April, when windows are generally kept closed to keep the warmth in.
 Obvious places condensation can appear - apart from windows, are cold walls and floors.
-Sometimes it can occur in hidden areas such as roof voids or suspended floors.
+Sometimes it can occur in hidden areas such as roof voids or under suspended floors.
 Timbers in these particular areas may become susceptible to rot problems.

 There are several steps you can take to reduce the likelihood of condensation becoming a problem, however they may not be practical all of the time:

 These tips may provide a short term solution to your condensation problems but for a more comprehensive and permanent elimination of condensation throughout your home, book a survey or call us on 0800 0121 437.

 Mould spores are known allergens.
 Their microscopic spores are often powdery and become airborne at the slightest disturbance.
 These microscopic spores are then inhaled by humans and have been attributed (along with the dust mite) to being a trigger for asthma, dust allergies and hay fever.